willvieira/ms_forest-ipm-sensitivity/manuscript/manuscript.md

 The growth model intercept comprises two parameters, one determining the asymptotic size ($\zeta_{\infty}$) and the annual growth rate $\Gamma$.
 The $\zeta_{\infty}$ can be interpreted as the maximum predicted size of the species, which correlates well across all 31 species with the maximum observed size in the literature ($R^2 = 0.31$, Figure @fig:crossGrowthSurv).
-Similarly, $\Gamma$ among the species exhibited a distribution aligning with the fast, moderate, and slow-growing traits (Figure SX).
+Similarly, $\Gamma$ among the species exhibited a distribution aligning with the fast, moderate, and slow-growing traits (Figure S8).
 In the survival model, the expected longevity ($L$) can be derived from the annual survival rate ( $\psi$) following the equality $L = e^{\psi}$, showing a high correlation with the maximum observed age in the literature ($R^2 = 0.59$, Figure @fig:crossGrowthSurv).
-In the recruitment model, the log of the annual ingrowth rate ($\phi$) reduced linearly with seed mass, capturing the seed mass-growth rate tradeoff [@Reich1998].
+In the recruitment model, the log of the annual ingrowth rate ($\phi$) reduced linearly with seed mass (Figure S9), capturing the seed mass-growth rate tradeoff [@Reich1998].
-Additionally, the annual survival probability of ingrowth ($\rho$) decreased with intolerance to shade (Figure SX).
+Additionally, the annual survival probability of ingrowth ($\rho$) decreased with intolerance to shade (Figure S10).

 ![Correlation between predicted asymptotic size ($\zeta_{\infty}$) with maximum observed size (left) and predicted longevity ($L$) with maximum observed age for the 31 forest species.
 Maximum observed size and age are obtained from @burns1990silvics.
 The gray line is the identity curve.](manuscript/figs/crossGrowthSurv.png){#fig:crossGrowthSurv width=100%}